Springfield College is a private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

 Bachelor’s and master’s degree programs are offered for a full range of disciplines in the arts and sciences, health sciences and rehabilitation studies, education, business administration, human services, social work, and physical education, sport, and movement studies.
 Doctoral programs are offered in physical education, physical therapy, and counseling psychology.

 Approximately 85 percent of full-time faculty have earned the highest degrees attainable in their areas of expertise; 70 percent hold doctorates.

 There are five schools at Springfield College.

 The School of Health Sciences and Rehabilitation Studies provides an academic and clinical foundation for careers in physical therapy, occupational therapy, communication disorders, rehabilitation and disability, emergency medical services management, and physician assistant.
-A doctoral program in physical therapy is also offered.
+A doctoral program in physical therapy also is offered.

 The School of Health, Physical Education, and Recreation focuses on the study of physical and health education, including applied exercise science, physical education, outdoor leadership, recreation management, and sport management, at the undergraduate and graduate levels.
-In addition, a doctoral program in physical education is also offered.
+In addition, a doctoral program in physical education also is offered.